 The directory contains only two significant sections, including industry category and country.
 For some people, the interface is perhaps oversimplified, especially when they realize that the contact information is nothing more than the manufacturers’ short descriptions and official website addresses.
 But it is free and filled with plenty of manufacturers to choose from.

 34. IQS Directory

-In case you have no intention to look for manufacturers outside of North America, the IQS directory should cover what you need.
-Manufacturers and suppliers listed in the directory are all based in the United States and Canada; the directory also says that they serve major segments of OEM industrial manufacturing.
-The listing includes detailed contact information, RFQs, customer reviews, and visual previews too.
+If you do not intend to look for manufacturers outside of North America, the IQS directory should cover what you need.
+Manufacturers and suppliers listed in the directory are all based in the United States and Canada; the directory also says they serve major OEM industrial manufacturing segments.
+The listing includes detailed contact information, RFQs, customer reviews, and visual previews.

 As the name suggests, the directory is filled with manufacturers based in the United States.
 Unfortunately, the categorization (or the lack thereof) is a bit irritating, as you can only browse by location.
 Manufacturers have short descriptions attached with their official website addresses to contact them directly.
 Even if you want to source local manufacturers, there are better directories.

 A directory of manufacturers serving only in the lighting products such as fixtures, controls, power sources, mounting devices, etc. The listing is categorized based on product type to simplify the search.
 You can also find a “miscellaneous” category for laser, fiber optics, maintenance equipment, and software products.
 Use the search bar and insert relevant keywords; for example, “custom manufacturing” and “prototype” to find what you’re looking for because many companies listed are suppliers.

 If you happen to live in the State of Pennsylvania, the IMC manufacturer directory is the best place to source for local factories.
 Search by industries/product types and location (counties).
 Working with manufacturers nearby means better communication with no language barrier and minimum coordination problems.
 IMC is an affiliate of the U.S. Department of Commerce.